Abmstpha/My_Django_projects/README.md

 # My_Django_projects

- This repository is to demonstrate my dev skills  and it showcases my various Django applications
+Welcome to My Django Projects!
+This repository is to demonstrate my dev skills  and it showcases my various Django applications , demonstrating different aspects of Django development, .

+Happy coding with Django!